-If the total number of penalty points reaches 12 or more within 3 years the driver is liable to be disqualified from driving under the "Totting Up" procedure.
+If the total number of driving licence penalty points reaches 12 or more (6 or more if the licence is less than 2 years old) within 3 years the driver is liable to be disqualified from driving under the "Totting Up" procedure.

-(a) First offence - will normally revoke or refuse to renew.
-A new licence will not normally be granted for 7 years following the expiration of the disqualification period or if not disqualified 7 years from the date of the conviction, caution or in the absence of these the date of the offence or relevant incident until a period equal to the length of the disqualification has elapsed since the end of the disqualification period and a road risk assessment will may have to be satisfactorily completed prior to a licence being granted.

-(b) Repeat offences - will normally revoke or refuse to renew.
+- (a) First offence will normally revoke or refuse to renew.
+A new licence will not normally be granted for 7 years following the expiration of the disqualification period or if not disqualified 7 years from the date of the conviction, caution or in the absence of these the date of the offence or relevant incident and a road risk assessment, at the applicant's or licence holder's own expense, may have to be satisfactorily completed prior to a licence being granted. - (b) Repeat offences will normally revoke or refuse to renew.
 A new licence will not normally be granted.